RVing for Newbies

-If you won’t be having your trailer or motorhome delivered, you will have to drive it and park it at the campsite yourself.
-Those who are traveling to more than one place will have to do this more than once.
+If you won’t be having your travel trailer or motorhome rental delivered, you will have to drive it and park it at the campsite yourself.
+Those who are traveling to multiple places will have to do this more than once.

-As you might imagine, driving an RV is quite different from driving a regular vehicle, and certain RVs can even be very different from one another in terms of how they drive.
-Although the RV owner will almost certainly give you a quick rundown of how to operate their vehicle, it’s a good idea to gather some information on how to drive the RV you’ll be renting before you hit the road.
+As you might imagine, driving an RV is quite different from driving a regular vehicle, and certain RV models can even be very different from one another in terms of how they drive.
+Although the RV owner will almost certainly give you a quick rundown of how to operate their vehicle, it’s a good idea to gather some information on how to drive the RV you’ll be renting.

-Some of our favorite tips include the following:
+Some of our favorite RV driving tips include the following:

 - Leave plenty of distance.
 Big rigs don’t stop as quickly as smaller vehicles.
 Leave yourself plenty of extra room to put those brakes to work.